LLMs Process Lists With General Filter Heads: Decomposing into Smaller Functional Units with SVD

 For a head $[\ell, j]$ we want to learn a binary $\text{mask} \in \{0, 1\}^{d_\text{head}}$ that selects specific components of $\text{W}_{QK}$ crucial for the filtering task.
 In the patched run we recalculate $a_{qk}$ by selectively patching these components:

 Note that $u_\text{patch}$ is a $d_\text{head}$ vector where the $i^{th}$ value is the same as the $i^{th}$ value of $u_\text{src}$ when $\text{mask}_i$ is on, and the same as the $i^{th}$ value of $u_\text{dest}$ when $\text{mask}_i$ is off.
 Recalculating $a_{qk}$ in the patched run ensures that only the information encoded in the selected subspace is transferred from the source prompt while the information in other components is preserved.
-Similar to the method detailed in \Cref{sec:method} we learn this mask for all heads.
+Similarly to the method detailed in \Cref{sec:method}, we learn this mask for all heads.

-\Cref{fig:svd_llama} shows that middle-layer attention heads contain more components relevant to the filtering task, consistent with where we find the filter heads to be located.
-Interestingly, while our optimization identifies components in later layers, excluding these actually improves causality (\Cref{tab:svd_causality}), suggesting they may introduce noise rather than contributing information relevant for filtering.
+\Cref{fig:svd_llama} shows that middle-layer attention heads contain more components relevant to the filtering task, which is consistent with where we locate filter heads.
+Interestingly, while our optimization identifies components in later layers, excluding these actually improves causality (\Cref{tab:svd_causality}), which suggests that they may introduce noise rather than information relevant for filtering.
 Most notably, using only the SVD components of previously identified filter heads achieves high causality (0.766 for in-distribution, 0.752 for out-of-distribution), demonstrating that predicate information is concentrated in low-rank subspaces within specialized heads.
-This finding indicate that filter heads implement filtering through coordinated interactions between low-rank subspaces of the query and key states, rather than using their full representational capacity.
+This finding indicates that filter heads implement filtering through coordinated interactions between low-rank subspaces of the query and key states, rather than using their full representational capacity.